Best Known For

 Answer questions and see how you rank against other players.Play Now

-Politician, U.S. congressman, lawyer.
-Born on August 4, 1963, in Detroit, Michigan.
+Politician, U.S. congressman and lawyer Keith Ellison was born on August 4, 1963, in Detroit, Michigan.
 In 2006, Ellison broke new ground as the first black Muslim elected to the U.S. Congress from Minnesota.
 Raised as a Catholic, Ellison converted to Islam as a college student at Wayne State University.

 Ellison moved to Minnesota in 1987 to attend law school and graduated in 1990.
 He started his law career with the firm of Lindquist & Vennum before becoming the executive director of the Legal Rights Center.
 Ellison later returned to private practice.